Insolvency Resolution Process for Individuals & Partnership Firms

 The resolution professional is the sole authority where the claims are required to be registered by the creditors.
 Forgetting the claim registered the creditors may use the following medium of communication: electronic communication; courier; speed post or registered post.

 Preparation of List of Creditors

-After the invitation and registration of claims received from creditors, the resolution professional shall collate a list of creditors based on the information received from application as filed by debtor for initiating fresh start process and claims received from creditors.
-The resolution professional shall make best efforts to draft the said list within thirty days from the date of notice.
+After the invitation and registration of claims received from creditors, the resolution professional shall collate a list of creditors based on the information received from the application as filed by the debtor for initiating the fresh start process and claims received from creditors.
+The resolution professional shall make best efforts to draft the said list within thirty days from the date of the notice.

 Resolution Professional’s Report on Repayment Plan

-The resolution professional shall after successful drafting of repayment plan submit the same along with report to the adjudicating authority within a period of twenty one days to be counted from the last date of submission of the claims.
+The resolution professional shall after successful drafting of repayment plan submit the same along with the report to the adjudicating authority within a period of twenty-one days to be counted from the last date of submission of the claims.

-The report as drafted by the resolution professional shall also highlight the date; time and place of the meeting if there appears need to summon meeting of creditors.
-While fixing date of meeting it should be note that date of meeting should not be less that fourteen days and at the same time not more than twenty eight days to be counted from the date of submission of report.
-Also while booking calendar for convening meeting the convenience and availability of creditors shall also be taken into consideration.
+The report as drafted by the resolution professional shall also highlight the date; time and place of the meeting if there appears a need to summon a meeting of creditors.
+While fixing the date of the meeting it should be noted that the date of the meeting should not be less than fourteen days and at the same time not more than twenty-eight days to be counted from the date of submission of a report.
+Also while booking a calendar for convening meetings, the convenience, and availability of creditors shall also be taken into consideration.

 Calling Meeting of Committee of Creditors

-The resolution professional shall after preparation of his report on repayment plan call meeting of committee of creditors by issuing a prior notice in this regard atleast fourteen days in advance to the finalized date of meeting.
+The resolution professional shall after preparation of his report on repayment plan call a meeting of the committee of creditors by issuing a prior notice in this regard at least fourteen days in advance of the finalized date of the meeting.

 Convening Meeting of Committee of Creditors